garylirocks/quickrefs/azure-sql-db.markdown

 ## Azure SQL Edge

+*This services is retiring, switch to SQL Express*

 - For IoT and IoT Edge deployments
 - Is a containerized Linux application, startup memory footprint is less than 500MB
 - Provides capabilities to stream, process and analyze relational and non-relational data (JSON, graph and time-series)